vpsgetcom/python-echo-srv/README.md

 src/echoClient.py - script to test echo server.
 Sending some string and get reply back; sending request /index.html in order to get content of index.html

-index.html - fethed from python org
+index.html - fetched from python org

-published in my dev k8s
+For any case temporary published in my dev k8s:

 https://tmpecho-serv.vpsget.com/